AaltoSciComp/scicomp-docs/rse/researchers.rst

 may need.
 This is expected to be paid from your grants.
 (Need someone for a few months for your grant?
 We can do that.)

+.. note:: Master's and Bachelor's students

+  The RSE service is intended for researchers, but students can be researchers if they are involved in a research project.
+To get started on anythin longer than a short consultation, we would need to meet with your supervisor.

 Short-term examples
 ~~~~~~~~~~~~~~~~~~~